dimitar71/multi-kmp/README.md

 - `refapp` - Android app
     - uses `library:library-multi:1.0.0` dependency

+## Steps to run `refapp`
+- call `./gradlew :library-multi:publishAndroidReleasePublicationToMavenLocal` to create the deps in local maven
+- run `refapp` as an Android Mobile app

 ## Problems:
 - albeit `api()` is used, code is not embed
 - when starting `refapp`, the error below is shown